suikan4github/failure-demo-vscode-global-search/README.md

 # Failure demo of vscode global search
-This repository demonstrate a regex global search failure of the VS Code editor among the files with UNICODE wide characters.
+This repository demonstrate a regex global search (Shift+Control+F) failure of the VS Code editor among the files with UNICODE wide characters.

 ## Version and environment.
+The version information of the VS Code is following :
 ```
 Version : 1.95.3 (system setup)
 Commit : f1a4fb101478ce6ec82fe9627c43efbf9e98c813